techspec8/Azure-Compute/README.md

 <br />

-<b> Next, connect your virtual machines to the resource group you just created.
-You will name each virtual machine (e.g. VM1 or VM2).
-Make sure to use the same region that your resource group was created in.
-Next, choose an operating system for your VM (e.g. Windows 10/Ubuntu).
+<b> Next, connect your Virtual Machines to the Resource Group you created.
+You will name each Virtual Machine VM1 or VM2.
+Make sure to use the same region that your Resource Group was created in.
+Next, choose an operating system for your VM (e.g. Windows 10/LinuxUbuntu).
 Create a username/password, then check the 'Licensing' box.
 Click next until you get to 'Networking'.
-Here, you will be creating a Virtual Network, Subnet, and Public IP address, and notice that you are using inbound RDP Port 3389.
+Here, you will create a Virtual Network, Subnet, and Public IP address, and notice that you are using inbound RDP Port 3389.
 Click 'Review + Create'.
 If validation passes, click 'Create'.
 Wait for the message 'Your deployment is complete' and refresh your page.
 If you go back and click on the 'Resource Group', you will now see your VM1 and the services you created.
 </b>

 <p>